edlyc/real_time_app/README.md

-# Pokemon LIVE!
+# Pokémon LIVE!
 [pokemon-live.herokapp.com](http://pokemon-live.herokuapp.com/)

 ### GA WDI DC April 2014, Project 2

 ### Overview

-**Pokemon Live** is a real-time game for the Spring 2014 Web Development Immersive course at General Assembly DC.
+**Pokémon LIVE!** is a real-time game for the Spring 2014 Web Development Immersive course at General Assembly DC.

-The application allows users (trainers) to interact directly with one another in the battle preperation (lobby) area.
-Trainers can communicate in an open chat format, and challenge one another to duels.
-These duels take place in the pokemon battlefield and consist of a single-pokemon battle between trainers at random.
+The application allows users (trainers) to interact directly with one another in the battle preparation (lobby) area.
+Trainers can communicate in an open chat format, and challenge one another to battles.
+These battles take place in the pokémon arena and consist of a single-pokémon battle between trainers at random.
 Users combine a series of attacks, which deplete the health of their opponent.
 A winner is decided once a user's health has been depleted.

+Pokeémon LIVE! was developed by Team RIMEYS as a group project for the inaugural class of the District of Columbia Web Development Immersive course at [General Assemb.ly](https://generalassemb.ly/washington-dc).
+It was developed over a 5 day sprint to model the agile software development process and challenged the abilities which the team accrued over the duration of the course.

 ### Technologies Used

 * Ruby 2.1.1
 * Ruby on Rails 4.1.1
-* Javascript and jQuery
+* JavaScript and jQuery
 * [Redis-Rails](https://github.com/redis-store/redis-rails)
 * [Websocket-Rails](https://github.com/websocket-rails/websocket-rails)
 * CSS Animations w/ [Animate.css](http://daneden.github.io/animate.css)